 75g/3oz Plain White Flour

-150g/5.5oz Mature Cheddar Cheese – grated – hold back 2 tablespoons from adding to the sauce, for sprinkling over the assembled dish.
+150g/5.5oz Mature Cheddar Cheese – grated – hold back 2 tablespoons from adding to the sauce, for sprinkling over the assembled dish – I use Wyke Farms

 500ml Milk Whole or Semi Skimmed

 1/4tsp Freshly Grated Nutmeg – I buy Barts whole nutmegs and grate them myself on the coarse side of a box grater.
-The fresh flavour is incomparable with it’s pre-grated counterpart.
+Freshly grated nutmeg lifts the cheese sauce, subtly adding another level of flavour.

 1/2tsp Freshly Ground Black Pepper

-- Place the butter into a heavy bottomed saucepan and melt over a medium heat.
+- First of all place the butter into a heavy bottomed saucepan and melt over a medium heat.

 - Add in all the flour, stir for a couple of minutes so that the flour and butter become a bubbling paste (roux).